hq9000/hq9000/_posts/2024-11-24-Invisible-Girl-album-released.md

-Another release this year, and this time it's three lyrical songs we made with russian vocalist Anastasia Shokhina with be on back vocal.
+Another release this year, and this time it's three lyrical songs we made with russian vocalist Anastasia Shokhina with me on back vocal.
 The songs are:

 * Invisible girl
 * Swipe me Right